 There are facilities for both bicycle and motorcycle parking on site via Pond Street.
-There are bicycle racks outside the ground floor entrance located at the end of the pavement and also on the lower ground floor outside the emergency department.
-Spaces for patient/visitor motorcycles are on the lower level of the multistorey public car park - please note that spaces are limited.
+There are bicycle racks outside the ground floor entrance located at the end of the pavement and on the lower ground floor outside the emergency department.
+Spaces for patient/visitor motorcycles are on the lower level of the multistorey public car park.
+Spaces are limited.

 Getting around inside the Royal Free Hospital

 Using the lifts at the Royal Free Hospital

 When entering the Royal Free Hospital through the main entrance:

 - For the first floor - clinics 1-6, clinic 9, the breast unit, and the second floor - institute unit, patient investigation treatment unit (PTIU), turn right at the main entrance and reception to use the lift or stairs.

 - For all other wards and departments turn left at the main entrance and reception to use the main lifts or the stairs, which are past the lifts further down the corridor on the right.